Daniel Defense

-Daniel Defense is an American arms manufacturer founded in 2002 by Marty Daniel in Savannah, Georgia.
+Daniel Defense LLC is an American arms manufacturer founded in 2002 by Marty Daniel in Savannah, Georgia.
 Following substantial growth from a 2002 U.S. Army Special Forces grant for M4 upper receivers, Daniel Defense expanded in 2009 and moved into a new manufacturing facility in Black Creek, Georgia, where it is now based.

-The company's flagship gun is the DDM41 AR15-style rifle, which it sells in automatic form to the military and in semi-automatic form to civilians.
-Firearms sold by Daniel Defense have been used to carry out mass shootings, including the 2017 Las Vegas shooting and the 2022 Robb Elementary School shooting.
+The company's flagship gun is the DDM4 AR platform rifle, which it sells as fully-automatic with SOPMOD parts to military/government agencies and semi-automatic to civilians.

 History and products

 Daniel Defense began as a hobby of its founder, Marty Daniel.
 Its year of establishment is variously reported as 2000, 2001, or 2002.
 Daniel's wife, Cindy Daniel, is chief operating officer of the company.
 Both Daniels are outspoken supporters of Donald Trump and other Republican Party candidates.
 The company adopted a direct-to-consumer e-commerce sales model and offered "buy-now-pay-later" plans, allow consumers to acquire costly weapons immediately and pay in installments over time.

 Daniel Defense is among the largest privately held manufacturers of firearms and firearm accessories in the US, and by 2014 it had been named to the Inc. 5000, a list of fast-growing privately held U.S. companies, three times.
 However, the company is small relative to other gun manufacturers like Colt and Smith & Wesson.

 In its early years, Daniel Defense manufactured rails, the components of firearms to which scopes, laser sights, and other accessories are attached.
-The company dramatically expanded in 2003, after winning a $20 million U.S. Special Forces contract for specialized rails for M4 rifles.
+The company dramatically expanded in 2003, after winning a $20 million USSOCOM contract for specialized rails for M4A1 carbines, beating out entries from Knight's Armament Company and A.R.M.S.

 In 2009, the company began manufacturing its own rifles and cold hammer forged barrels.
-The company produced 24 guns in 2009 and 10,000 guns in 2010.
+The company produced 24 guns in 2009, and 10,000 guns in 2010.
 The company manufactured slightly fewer than 53,000 guns in 2020, with less than 1% of U.S. firearms market share.